Why do copywriters need insurance?

 The overall price of your policy will also rely on the size of your business, the kind of copywriting contracts you take on and where you carry out your work.

-However, it may be a helpful benchmark for you to know that small business insurance quotes from Hiscox start at £10 a month.
-This figure is based on policies from at least 10% of our customers.
+However, it may be a helpful benchmark for you to know that small business insurance quotes from Hiscox start at £8.40 a month*.

 What insurance do I need for working in an agency?

 If you’re freelancing or working for an agency as a copywriter on a contract basis, you may need to check the details of your insurance with them to understand your cover needs.

 Once you have this information, you can then tailor a policy based on what you may not be covered for by the company.
 The agency role is potentially not the only work you service either – do you pick up editing jobs or help a local business with their website content, for instance?